medraedboukari/KNIME/README.md

 # KNIME
-Using [Knime] (https://www.knime.com/) for Machine Learning Applications
+Using [Orange](https://orangedatamining.com/) for Machine Learning Applications